neist/pleasant/readme.md

 $ pleasant server.js
 ```

-The main entry file is registered using the *default* exported function, passing the server instance as argument.
+The main file is registered using the *default* exported function, passing the server instance as argument.
 ```js
 // server.js
 import cors from 'cors'